ronnythedev/letusmeet-backend/README.md

     npm install
     ```

-3. Update the `.env` file with the environment variables.
+3. Create a file named `.env` in the root of the project.
+Update it with the environment variables.
+You can review `.env.example` file as a referece.
+IMPORTANT: DO NOT CHANGE `.env.example` OR COMMIT IT TO SOURCE CONTROL, THIS IS JUST A REFERENCE FILE.

     3.1.
 Set the port where the backend server will run